catseye/Chrysoberyl/article/Tools.md

 Note that the precise distinctions between a Tool, a Platform, and a Library are debatable, and entries may be categorized somewhat arbitrarily.

-Tools for Retrocomputing platforms might be found in the Retrocomputing article instead.
+Tools for Retrocomputing platforms might be found in the [Retrocomputing][] article instead.

+[Formats][] often have tools for processing them, and those are listed along with the format instead of here.

 ### Console::Virtual